x0t0wt1w/Portfolio/README.md

 # About x0t0wt1w
-Independant Security Researcher in solidity.
+Independant Security Researcher in Solidity.
 Open to new engagements, whether full-time roles, private audits, or collaborative team audits and contests.
 Feel free to contact me !